Talmashiah/Meme-Generator/README.md

-# Meme-gen
+# Memegen

-you can see it here > https://talmashiah.github.io/Meme-gen/
+you can see it here > https://talmashiah.github.io/Meme-Generator/